ansible/awx/docs/docsite/rst/rest_api/authentication.rst

 .. contents::
     :local:

 AWX is designed for organizations to centralize and control their automation with a visual dashboard for out-of-the box control while providing a REST API to integrate with your other tooling on a deeper level.
-AWX supports a number of authentication methods to make it easy to embed AWX into existing tools and processes to help ensure the right people can access controller resources.
+AWX supports a number of authentication methods to make it easy to embed AWX into existing tools and processes to help ensure the right people can access AWX resources.

 .. _api_session_auth: